True the Vote: 2022

 The film also asserted that some of the geolocated alleged mules were also present at what it called "antifa riots" in Atlanta during the George Floyd protests in summer 2020, though AP explained that the geolocation data also could not reliably determine why people were present at that event; they could have been peaceful protesters, police or firefighters responding to the protests, or business owners in the area.
 D'Souza and Gregg Phillips, a True the Vote board member, asserted they had matched their geolocation data with data from the Armed Conflict Location and Event Data Project (ACLED).
 In the film, Phillips claimed "dozens and dozens and dozens of our mules show up on the ACLED databases" as what were characterized as "antifa rioters".
 ACLED said the claims were categorically false, noting it does not track cellphone data.
 Engelbrecht asserted Phillips was actually referring to a different organization, then he mentioned ACLED, but she declined to name the different organization, saying Phillips relied on "multiple databases".

 2000 Mules does not inform viewers that, even if the events it depicts occurred, every absentee ballot deposited in a drop box must be inside an envelope sent to each registered voter that includes the voter's registration information, signature, and a barcode for verification.
 Ballots lacking the envelope are rejected.
 True the Vote did not assert any of the ballots involved in the alleged mule scheme were illegal.

 The AP reported that the film's assertion that True the Vote identified 1,155 paid mules in Philadelphia alone was false.
 The film presented a single anonymous witness who said she saw people picking up what she "assumed" to be payments for ballot collection in Arizona; no evidence of payments was presented in any of the other four states.
 The film presents no evidence that ballots were collected from a nonprofit to be deposited in drop boxes.
 None of the surveillance videos in the film show any individual dropping off ballots more than once.
 True the Vote claims about video of multiple drops by an individual, "Some of that footage was shown in the first trailer.
 It was taken out because the video is extremely poor quality."

 True the Vote did not cooperate with investigations by Georgia election officials, refusing to disclose the names of people who allegedly collected ballots.
-The State Election Board issued subpoenas to the organization in April 2022, seeking documents, recordings and names of individuals involved.
+The State Election Board issued subpoenas to the organization in April 2022, seeking documents, recordings and names of individuals involved; the Board sued the organization in July 2023 for failure to comply with the subpoenas.
 The GBI examined the True the Vote allegations in fall 2021 but did not find sufficient evidence to open an investigation.